 Early morning today, we went to Smir wetland for our usual birding and also to survey the local heronry to see the progression of the breeding season of the Eurasian Spoonbill (Platalea leucorodia) and the Glossy Ibis (Pleagadis falcinillus).

 Tétouan suburban woodland:

 During the afternoon, we went to our preferred suburban forest that holds some interesting species of raptors (5 species in a relatively small area).
 It’s located just some 5 Km north of Tétouan.
 While watching and photographing some birds, we spotted two Griffon Vultures very high above our heads.
 Soon, other birds joined and there are now some 20 vultures.
-We didn’t wait long to spot a Rüppell’s Vulture (at 16:03), we also took a quick picture to ensure the identification and for the record (the birds still very high).
+We didn’t wait long to spot a Rüppell’s Vulture (at 16:03).
+Rachid also took a quick photo for the record (the birds still very high).
 The vultures, now numbering 35, were still circling high and after some minutes they moved to the south (towards Tétouan).
 We were pleased with our Rüppell’s Vulture and returned to the car.
 But after some minutes later, we saw them losing altitude and wanted to land some 1 Km from us.
 Woww!
-What a chance! there must be a carcase nearby.
+What a chance!
+We thought “there must be a carcass nearby”.
 We spent some 30 minutes searching for their location in the forested area and also in the open habitat surrounding the woodland.

 Finding the carcass and the vultures:

 As we expected there was a cow carcass and we found the vultures actively feeding on it.
 We counted 3 Rüppell’s and 32 Griffon Vultures (Gyps fulvus).
 We took photographs of the birds in different sittings (at the carcass, in the open field and on the trees…).
 It was difficult to record all three Rüppell’s Vultures in one photo because the group was moving around, but we managed to take some poor pictures showing all three together.